No rules, no problem: DeepMind’s MuZero masters games while learning how to play them – TechCrunch

 DeepMind has made it a mission to show that not only can an AI truly become proficient at a game, it can do so without even being told the rules.
-Its newest AI agent, called MuZero, accomplishes this not just with visually simple games with complex strategies, like Go, Chess, and Shogi, but with visually complex Atari games.
+Its newest AI agent, called MuZero, accomplishes this not just with visually simple games with complex strategies, like Go, Chess and Shogi, but with visually complex Atari games.

 The success of DeepMind’s earlier AIs was at least partly due to a very efficient navigation of the immense decision trees that represent the possible actions in a game.
 In Go or Chess these trees are governed by very specific rules, like where pieces can move, what happens when this piece does that, and so on.

 The AI that beat world champions at Go, AlphaGo, knew these rules and kept them in mind (or perhaps in RAM) while studying games between and against human players, forming a set of best practices and strategies.
 The sequel, AlphaGo Zero, did this without human data, playing only against itself.
-AlphaZero did the same with Go, Chess, and Shogi in 2018, creating a single AI model that could play all these games proficiently.
+AlphaZero did the same with Go, Chess and Shogi in 2018, creating a single AI model that could play all these games proficiently.

 But in all these cases the AI was presented with a set of immutable, known rules for the games, creating a framework around which it could build its strategies.
-Think about it: if you’re told a pawn can become a queen, you plan for it from the beginning, but if you have to find out, you may develop entirely different strategies.
+Think about it: If you’re told a pawn can become a queen, you plan for it from the beginning, but if you have to find out, you may develop entirely different strategies.

 As the company explains in a blog post about their new research, if AIs are told the rules ahead of time, “this makes it difficult to apply them to messy real world problems which are typically complex and hard to distill into simple rules.”